marinasundstrom/HttpListener/README.md

 The solution consists of two projects with a common core targetting:

-1. .NET Core project (DNXCore) - Windows, Linux and Mac OS X.
+1. .NET Core project - Windows, Linux and Mac OS X.
 2. Universal Windows Platform (UWP) - Windows 10 and up.

 The API:s are generally similar, but may differ slightly on each platform due to their respective API constraints.
 However, the core concepts remain the same.